 Locomotor training is a type of physical therapy that specifically focuses on learning to walk again after spinal cord injury.

-Though this type of gait training, you’ll learn how to balance, build strength, and develop muscle memory in the legs.
+This type of gait training focuses on balance, strength, and developing muscle memory in the legs.

-Locomotor training utilizes a lot of different equipment such as weight-supporting treadmills, parallel bars, braces, walkers, and crutches to make the transition easier.
+Locomotor training utilizes various assistive devices and equipment such as weight-supporting treadmills, parallel bars, braces, walkers, and crutches for support.

 It’s effective because it’s task-specific and emphasizes repetition.